 An LLC is a popular business structure for Montana entrepreneurs, because it offers liability protection, while also being relatively easy to set up and maintain.
 The process of forming an LLC is handled by the Montana Secretary of State – Business Services Department.
 You will need to submit the Articles of Organization and pay a $70 filing fee.

 But, it’s not quite that simple, as there are a lot of different aspects to handle.
 The guide below will show you how to start a limited liability company in Montana, from start to finish.

 Before you get started, it’s worthwhile to weigh your options.
 The first option is to do the work on your own to start the new LLC.
 But a faster, easier alternative is available: Using a professional LLC formation service.

-An LLC formation service – such as Northwest Registered Agent or ZenBusiness– will make your life much easier during the initial business formation process.
+An LLC formation service – such as ZenBusiness or Northwest Registered Agent – will make your life much easier during the initial business formation process.
 These companies help guide business owners through the entire process, ensuring that every step is handled efficiently and accurately.
 They also offer a variety of other services that can be very helpful for new businesses.

 The cost for these services is quite reasonable – ZenBusiness starts at just $49.
 Using a service can easily save you many hours and a lot of hassle, so for most entrepreneurs, it’s well worth considering.

 Select a name for your LLC

 Selecting a name for your business is the next step in the process.
 You will need to decide on a name before starting any paperwork or filings.

 Choosing the right name is important.
 Of course, you want a name that is relevant to your business, and ideally one that is memorable.
 And, you’ll need to find a name that is not already taken by another business in Montana.
 To confirm that a name is available, you can conduct a business name search on the Montana Secretary of State website.